-Drug Evaluation Committee Evaluation Index of Survival Time Type Response (Version 2) Understanding RMST (restricted mean survival time)
+Drug Evaluation Committee Metrics for Evaluating Survival-Time-Type Responses (Version 2) Understanding RMST (restricted mean survival time)

 March 2019